tower/guides/guides/query.md

 One issue is, there can't be any _directed cycles_.
 Realizing this simplified everything, because in my head I kept thinking of that case and not seeing a solution, but from what I've read they say _it must be a DAG_ (directed acyclic graph), no cycles!
 We can come back to handling the cyclic case later (maybe the algorithm can just randomly say one goes before the other).

-So to figure out the best way to do the query, you have to figure out the network flow problem on `J &sub; E`.
+So to figure out the best way to do the query, you have to figure out the network flow problem on `J ⊂ E`.
 That's pretty much it.

 ## Summary